Matze997/Pathfinder/README.md

 ## Important:
 This pathfinder is not the best, but you can help to improve it.
-If you see code places that can be improved or any method/variable names don't fit, please create a pull request with the respective changes.
+If you see code places that can be improved or any method/variable names that don't fit, please create a pull request with the respective changes.
 ### Thanks!

 ## Contact me: